 - A. Time for Filing a Petition for Review.
 A Petition for Review must be submitted to the Executive Committee no later than 30 days following the date of the final decision of the Presiding Judicial Officer or following the date of a summary dismissal of the Complaint. - B. Requests for Extension of Time.
-The Executive Committee may extend the time to file a Petition for Review and for any other filing specified in these procedures, provided the request is received no later than the required filing date, and provided the petitioner shows good cause or excusable neglect. - C. Determining Time Periods.
+The Executive Committee may extend the time to file a Petition for Review and for any other filing specified in these procedures, provided the petitioner shows good cause or excusable neglect. - C. Determining Time Periods.
 The word "days" in all filing deadlines in these procedures shall mean calendar days, except that if the deadline date occurs on a Saturday, Sunday, or holiday, the deadline shall be extended to the next following Monday or court business day respectively.